triton-inference-server/tutorials/Feature_Guide/Data_Pipelines/README.md

   ]
 ```

-Let's break it down: First we define the input and output of the overall ensemble.
+Let's break it down: First, we define the input and output of the overall ensemble.
 ```
 input [
   {